lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 and will attempt to load the first molecule from that file and parse any locks that it finds in it.

-Every atom in a :class:`~MolpherMol.MolpherMol` instance is represented as :class:`~MolpherAtom.MolpherAtom`.
+Every atom under a :class:`~MolpherMol.MolpherMol` instance is represented by the :class:`~MolpherAtom.MolpherAtom` class.
 This class, among other things, provides access to the locks placed on each atom of the molecule in question.
 We can retrieve the locking information like so: